dotnet/docs-aspire/docs/get-started/aspire-overview.md

 - Registers a <xref:Azure.Messaging.ServiceBus.ServiceBusClient> as a singleton in the DI container for connecting to Azure Service Bus.
 - Applies `ServiceBusClient` configurations either inline through code or through configuration.
-- Enables corresponding health checks, logging and telemetry specific to the Azure Service Bus usage.
+- Enables corresponding health checks, logging, and telemetry specific to the Azure Service Bus usage.

 A full list of available integrations is detailed on the [.NET Aspire integrations](../fundamentals/integrations-overview.md) overview page.

 ## Project templates and tooling

-.NET Aspire projects follow a standardized structure designed around the default .NET Aspire project templates.
-Most .NET Aspire projects have at least three projects:

-- **MyFirstAspireApp**: Your starter app, which could be any common .NET project such as a Blazor UI or Minimal API.
-You can add more projects to your app as it expands and manage orchestration between them using the **.AppHost** and **.ServiceDefaults** project.
-- **MyFirstAspireApp.AppHost**: The **.AppHost** project is used to manage the high level orchestration concerns of the app.
-Orchestration involves putting together various parts of your app, like APIs, service containers, and executables, and setting up how they find and communicate with each other.
-- **MyFirstAspireApp.ServiceDefaults**: The **.ServiceDefaults** project contains default .NET Aspire project configurations that can be extended and customized as needed.
-These configurations include concerns such as setting up health checks, OpenTelemetry settings, and more.

-There are currently two .NET Aspire starter templates available to help you get started with this structure:

-- **.NET Aspire Application**: A basic starter template that only includes the **AspireSample.AppHost** and **AspireSample.ServiceDefaults** projects.
-This template is designed to only provide the essentials for you to build off of.
-- **.NET Aspire Starter Application**: This template includes the **AspireSample.AppHost** and **AspireSample.ServiceDefaults** projects, but also includes boilerplate UI and API projects.
-These projects are pre-configured with service discovery and other basic examples of common .NET Aspire functionality.

-For more information, see [.NET Aspire setup and tooling](../fundamentals/setup-tooling.md).
+.NET Aspire provides a set of project templates and tooling experiences for Visual Studio, Visual Studio Code, and the [.NET CLI](/dotnet/core/tools/).
+These templates are designed to help you create and interact with .NET Aspire projects.
+The templates are opinionated and come with a set of defaults that help you get started quickly.
+They include boilerplate code and configurations that are common to cloud-native apps, such as telemetry, health checks, and service discovery.
+For more information, see [.NET Aspire project templates](../fundamentals/setup-tooling.md#net-aspire-project-templates).

 .NET Aspire templates also include boilerplate extension methods that handle common service configurations for you: